nextflow-io/nextflow/docs/config.md

 `executor.perTaskReserve`
 : Specifies Platform LSF *per-task* memory reserve mode.
 See {ref}`lsf-executor`.

+`executor.neverRerunnable`
+: *Used only by the {ref}`LSF` executor.*
+: Disables job rerun if the job was submitted to a re-runnable queue or application profile with job rerun configured.
+See {ref}`lsf-executor`.

 `executor.pollInterval`
 : Determines how often to check for process termination.
 Default varies for each executor (see below).